Ecological Restoration Technician

-- Operation of small power tools including mowers, hedge trimmers, water pumps, herbicide sprayers, and hand tools.
+- Operate small power tools including mowers, brush cutters, hedge trimmers, weed whackers, and water pumps and use herbicide sprayers, backpack water tanks, and hand tools.

-- The care of Garden vehicles, tools, and machines.
+- Care for garden vehicles, tools, and machines.

 Key Garden competencies/behaviors desired: